Chart Color Schemes

 Health performance in Canadian is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges among Canadians, with common conditions prevalent across both younger and older age groups.
-Approximately 54% (~2,317 people) have private health coverage, compared to 50.9% in the rest of Victoria.
+Health data indicates significant health challenges among Canadians, with notable prevalence of common conditions across both younger and older age groups.

 Frequently Asked Questions - Health